rafapuerta/rafapuerta/README.md

 ## I'm a Fullstack Developer and a Teacher!!

-- 💻️ I'm developing at Runnea
+- 💻️ I'm developing at [Runnea](https://runnea.com) and teaching at [Cice](www.cice.es)
-- 🌱 I’m currently learning everything 🤓
+- 🌱 Currently learning everything that falls on my sight 🤓
 - 🥅 2022 Goals: Contribute more to Open Source projects

 ### Connect with me: